scionproto/scion/doc/BeaconExtensions.md

 ### Definition Link Type

-The Link Type is defined as follows:

-> Link Type information gives a broad classification of the different protocols
-> being used on the links between two entities.
+Link Type information gives a broad classification of the different protocols being used on the links between two entities.
 For now it distinguishes three different types of links:

 - Links that go over the open internet
 - Direct links
 - Multihop links

-### Use Cases Link Type
+Use cases of such information include:

 - Mitigating security concerns
 - Allowing users to select paths that e.g. avoid the open internet